 Doctors have begun developing specialized procedures to deal with difficult-to-remove filters.
 In the past, they often had to improvise retrieval methods.

 Illinois doctors Benjamin Lind and Hector Ferral documented a case in which they successfully removed a Cook Medical Günther-Tulip IVC filter more than nine years after it was implanted.
 The device had shifted, penetrating the wall of the vein and perforating the patient’s small intestine and part of her urinary tract.

 Because the device had been left in the patient for so long, removing it required extensive planning and a unique procedure.

-The doctors used multiple instruments to dislodge the filter only to find its prongs had become attached to the wall of the vein.
+“A considerable amount of endovascular experience is required to remove these filters,” the doctors wrote in the Journal of Vascular Surgery Cases.
+“The key to the present case was careful planning.”
+The doctors used multiple instruments to dislodge the filter only to find that its prongs had become attached to the wall of the vein.
 They finally had to insert and partially inflate an angioplasty balloon, used for heart procedures, into the vein.
 The doctors partially inflated the balloon on one side of the IVC filter while continuing to pull on the device from the opposite side.
 After considerable work, they were able to successfully remove the filter.